Reptile Animal Names With Images and Scientific Names in English

 The Eastern diamondback rattlesnake is the largest venomous snake in North America, found in pine forests and coastal marshes in the southeastern United States.
 They prey on small mammals such as rodents and rabbits.
 These snakes play a key role in controlling rodent populations but can pose a threat to humans due to their venomous bite.

-Also Read: Animal Name Starting With W With Images and Scientific Names in English
+Also Read: Fast Animal Name With Images and Scientific Names in English

 4. Nile Crocodile (Crocodylus niloticus)